Donard20/iOS-APP-Nihongo-Quiz-Time/README.md

  ---
   >  - Start applying the MVVM pattern by using a Swift struct to model your SwiftUI app’s business logic.
-I enjoy and learned in this lesson because it explains how to create a model-view-viewmodel to refactor some hardcoded codes in a single view in different models
+I enjoy and learned in this lesson because it explains how to create a model-view-viewmodel to refactor some hardcoded codes in a single view from different models

  </details>